 Volcanology is the study of the behaviour of volcanoes and their associated hazards including pyroclastic flows, lava flows, ashfall and mudslides..
 The course covers the theory underpinning our understanding of physical mechanisms behind both behaviour and hazards, monitoring and modelling volcanic processes, the concept of risk, statistical analysis of uncertainty and mitigation strategies.

-The taught part of the course comprises half of the overall course assessment, from a mixture of coursework and exams.
-The research project comprises the final half of the overall course assessment.
+The taught part of the course comprises two-thirds of the overall course assessment, from a mixture of coursework and exams.
+The research project (thesis) comprises the final third of the overall course assessment.

 An estimate of living costs in Bristol can be found on the Fees and funding website.